 13. Cook together as a family

 Key to creating a successful kitchen – for cooking and socialising – is planning.
-'The design should be carefully thought out so as to maximize convenience without blocking the flow of space,' explains Jane Stewart, design director at Mowlem & Co.
+'The design should be carefully thought out so as to maximize convenience without blocking the flow of space,' explains Jane Stewart, design director of Mowlem & Co.
 The last thing you want is to get in the way of someone else.

 An efficient way to do this is to create zones for each area, with everything needed for prep and cooking in one, and table linen and crockery in the other.